 In the wake of Flashpoint, the "New 52" had a lot to live up to.
 So what better way to kick off a new era than with Geoff Johns and Jim Lee set the standard for things to come?

 In their first six issues, Johns and Lee established a new dynamic for the team, adding Cyborg to the squad and having them face off against parademons from the jump.
-While some might argue that DC’s recent revisionist approach to the era might undermine the work here, the story serves as a foundation for everything that’s come after it and for DC’s cinematic universe as well.
+While some might argue that DC’s recent revisionist approach to the era might undermine the work here, the story serves as a foundation for everything that’s come after it and for parts of DC’s cinematic universe as well possibly.